 I’ve used several different types of raw honey but my recommend product is this Y.S.
 Eco Bee Farms Raw Honey.
 If you want to use it as a sweetener then this honey tastes very rich as well, with a more classical honey flavour compared to other raw honeys I’ve tried.

 Honey is a not a way to cure your acne.
 Always remember that acne fundamentally has to be treated from inside your body with diet and lifestyle changes.

 But you can still make an excellent difference with it; applying honey to your face is a highly effective way to reduce big, red and swollen acne.

 Honey is probably as effective as any commercial face wash, and it doesn’t have any harsh additives either.
+Two similarly effective natural acne killers are grapeseed oil and sea buckthorn oil.
 So if you ever read that natural or food based acne treatments are scams, that is largely correct, but never forget that there are a few elite products out there.